 - promoting and maintaining health and preventing illness to individuals experiencing homelessness (individually and in groups)

-- implementing collaborative programs between homeless people and other health services, including public hospitals
+- implementing collaborative programs between homeless people and other health services, including public hospitals, community health centers and welfare agencies

 - providing education about homelessness to health professionals and community groups